hjy0102/not_my_number/README.md

 * tournament system: keeps track of how many wins and losses for each player

 # To run
+Make sure ghci is downloaded and also install random package by,

 In terminal:

 cabal install random